-Another media commonly used in lab cultivation of F. tularensis is cysteine heart agar with hemoglobin (CHAH).
+Another medium commonly used in lab cultivation of F. tularensis is cysteine heart agar with hemoglobin (CHAH).
 To the best of our knowledge, there are no reports comparing gene regulation or response to growth on CHAH of F. tularensis as compared to other media types.

 Results